Skip to main content

 If your VM has poor VNC performance after upgrading, please try changing the VNC Video Driver.
 You can do this from the Edit VM page.
 It is recommended to first try Cirrus, then vmvga (if available for your VM type).

-From version 6.1 or earlier
+Upgrading from version 6.1 or earlier

 Please ensure your system meets these requirements before upgrading: